designedmind/2017/_drafts/key-claims.md

   representation which encodes information gives rise to a "phenomenal space".
-(Cf. neuronal workspace models, where information that is broadcast in a way that makes it widely available to many areas of processing is "conscious".)
+(Cf. neuronal workspace models, where information that is broadcast in a way that makes it widely available to many areas of processing is "conscious".
+Also Damasio's stuff.
+Also recent paper by Friston on consciousness.)
 Relatedly, the intuition behind inverted or absent qualia is that phenomenal character is independent of (parallel with) function.
 * When we "recall" how something looked (or how pain felt) we are not _remembering the phenomenology_ of vision or pain.
 Rather, _the remembering is the phenomenology_, i.e. the "phenomenology" is the